illinois-dap/DataAnalysisForPhysicists/_sources/intro.md

 * Each assignment is due at the beginning of the next class unless otherwise noted.
 You may turn assignment in up to one week late for 50% credit (except that all assignments are strictly due the day before Reading Day).
 * Solutions to the homeworks will not be given.
 * You may collaborate on assignments but must submit your own work.
 * Graded homework will be available through [Gradescope](https://www.gradescope.com).
+One homework grade will be dropped at the end of the semester from the grade computation.

 ### Projects
 At appropriate times throughout the course, you will select from a list of projects that involve demonstrating and extending your work in class by doing something cool and interesting in data analysys.
 You must work alone on this (i.e. without collaboration).